FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 - _Reason_: Short description of the diagnostic, not related to a specific issue that the programmer did.
 The _reason_ answers the question "Why is this an error or warning?"
 E.g., Because - "Constants cannot be shadowed".
 It points out the general language rule that was violated.
 - _Issue_: Short description of the concrete issue caused by the programmer.
 E.g., "Variable "X" shadows imported constant with the same name"
 - _Hints_: Detailed descriptions of the diagnostic.
 Hints are placed in the source code.
 They point to the problematic line of code but also to other places in code that can help to understand the issue.
-- _Help_: Additional friendly information, which is not related to a place in code, that helps understanding and solving the issue.
+- _Help_: Additional friendly information, that helps understanding and solving the issue.
+Same as hints, help entries can be related to a place in code, or it can be placed in the footnotes.

 ![oopsies image not showing](../files/0010-expressive-diagnostics-cli.png)